 All of this combined to make it one of the boards that we were the most drawn to, making this one of the default choices for trips around town, or just riding for the fun of it.

 While all of these models can adequately scoot you around town on level ground, the hill test was what separated the winners and the losers.
 The test was simple: ride the board up steeper and steeper hills until it wouldn't go anymore.
-In the case of the Evolve, it powered past the competition, as you can see in the chart below.
+In the case of the Evolve, it powered past the competition.

 This board tied for the highest score of the group, with a 10 out of 10.
 We actually had a hard time finding a hill that was steep enough to stop the Evolve, as this board powered up the steepest hill around (23% grade).